 Your appropriate minimum guarantee is made up of:

-- standard minimum guarantee for you (and your partner), plus - any additional amounts you are entitled to (see sections 4.2 to 4.5).
+standard minimum guarantee for you (and your partner), plus

 Sarah is single and aged 67.
 She has underlying entitlement to Carer's Allowance and looks after her disabled mother who gets AA.